karhunenloeve/DCNN-DVK/README.md

 # DeepLearningCNN
-Deep Learning Complex Neural Network for Encoding Dose Voxel Kernels in Dosimetry
+Neural Network for Encoding Dose Voxel Kernels in Dosimetry